Secondhand Time: The Last of the Soviets: Reception

-The Guardian named it the third best book of the 21st Century.
+The Guardian named it the third best book of the 21st century.
+The New York Times ranked it #72 in its list of the 100 best books of the 21st century.
 Dwight Garner described it as an "enormous radio" of stories but commented that they sometimes are "baggy and repetitive".
 Comparing the author to Studs Terkel, Garner praised the observations of Alexievich and the English translation's quality.
 In The Australian, Mireille Juchau wrote that the work had "magnetic detail" and commented that the subtitle "An Oral History" did not encompass the scale of its contents, citing Ales Adamovich's description of Alexievich as an author of "epic chorus"-style literature.